proycon/sxmo-docs/USERGUIDE.md

 - **Foxtrotgps**: A minimal GPS application to help you navigate the world

 ## **Wifi**
-At the time being the primary way to get connected to the Internet in sxmo is through wifi.
+At the time being the primary way to get connected to the Internet in Sxmo is through wifi.
 There is a menu entry in the [global system menu](#strongincluded-menusstrong) to connect to wifi.
 This is essentially this is just a wrapper to launch `nnmtui`.
 Make sure the killswitch for Wifi on your Pinephone is in the enabled position.